 Let me tell you this is probably one of our favorite easy dump cake recipes!

-Like I said you could use blueberry pie filling instead of cherry with this one, and if you can’t find pineapple cake mix you can order it online here or use a box of yellow or white.
+Like I said you could use blueberry pie filling instead of cherry with this one, and coconut on top is optional.
+If you can’t find pineapple cake mix you can order it online here or use a box of yellow or white.

 Once you’ve tried this bit of heaven, try these other dump cakes too:

-Here’s the printable cherry pineapple dump cake recipe so you can get started!
+Here’s the printable cherry pineapple dump cake recipe and video so you can get started!

 Cherry Pineapple Dump Cake Recipe